ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 increase mc_pos_control stack from 1300 to 1500
 ### Antipattern Category
+New:Hard-coded-fine-tuning
 ### Keyword
 increase
 ### Note
+Stack size increased from 1300 to 1500.

 ## Commit #664
 ### Hash